Mattress Care

 Mattresses kept directly on the floor

 You will often see the initial signs of mould on mattresses that are kept directly on the floor or on cheaper solid top bases.
-This is because the mattress underside gets zero ventilation, meaning that any moisture can build up leading to mould.
-This is also why some short-term rental properties end up with mattress mould, as mattresses can be left for months without any mattress maintenance or ventilation.
-It is the build-up of heat and moisture that then enables mould to thrive in this scenario.
+This is because the mattress underside gets zero ventilation, meaning that any moisture can build up, leading to mould.

-How often have you stayed somewhere short term and thought ‘I’ll turn the mattress and open the window’?
+How often have you stayed somewhere short-term and thought, ‘I’ll turn the mattress and open the window’?
 Probably not often!
 We always recommend you turn your mattress monthly, which should help keep any potential mould problems at bay.
 Remember, it’s only in rare cases of high humidity and lack of ventilation that mould takes hold.

 What to do if your mattress develops mould?